How to Code a Website

 Here’s what an example image tag in HTML looks like:

 Fairly simple, right?
-The only parameter there is the path to the image file.
-To keep things nicely organized, you can put your image in the img directory again (just like you did with that background a while ago).
+The src parameter points to the image file, and the alt parameter provides a text description (important for accessibility and SEO).
+To keep things nicely organized, you can put your image in the assets/img directory.
 In such a case, the image tag will be:

 That being said, the image tag in this particular configuration is fairly limited.
 To make it a bit more refined, let’s assign some Bootstrap classes to it.
 Particularly:

-These two classes will give your image rounded corners and will also make sure that the size of the image doesn’t exceed the size of the block where it sits.
+These two classes will give your image rounded corners and will also make sure that the size of the image doesn’t exceed the size of the block where it sits (making it responsive).

 You can now add a tag like this somewhere in the main content section of your about page.
 For example, here: